GraphQL Account API: Unified Billing

 This mutation cancels the subscription at the end of the merchant's current billing cycle.
 The cancelledAt

 value will be the last day of the merchant's billing cycle (i.e., the day through which they have already paid).
+For trials and subscriptions that have not yet been invoiced, the cancellation takes effect immediately and the cancelledAt

 mutation ($subscription: CancelSubscriptionInput!) {